rails/rails/guides/source/getting_started.md

 <% end %>
 ```

+TIP: Using local variables allows partials to be reused multiple times on the
+same page with a different value each time.
+This comes in handy rendering lists
+of items like an index page.

 To use this partial in our `app/views/products/new.html.erb` view, we can
 replace the form with a render call: